 Appeals must be submitted in writing to the Responsible Officer or their designee within five (5) business days of the date the appealing party was notified of the outcome of the investigation.
 The Responsible Officer or their designee shall provide notice of the appeal to the non-appealing party, who has five (5) days to submit a written response to the appeal which addresses solely the ground(s) alleged for the appeal.
-The non-appealing party shall be limited to one and only one written response to the appeal.
-Upon receipt of the non-appealing party's response to the appeal, the Responsible Officer or their designee will submit the appeal and the non-appealing party's response to the Appeal Officer, who shall not be the same individual who issued the Finding of Responsibility.
+The non-appealing party shall be limited to one and only one written response to the appeal, the Responsible Officer or their designee will submit the appeal and the non-appealing party's response to the Appeal Officer, who shall not be the same individual who issued the Finding of Responsibility.